 The Annual Report License Tax in Wyoming is charged regardless of profitability and uses a calculation of total assets in the state of Wyoming.
 It is typically filed by an accountant, given the amount of financial data required, balance sheet information in particular (similar to Schedule L of IRS Form 1120, 1120S, or Form 1065 for partnerships).

 If you don't file your Annual Report in Wyoming, the Secretary of State may administratively dissolve your business entity after a period of delinquency.
-Wyoming does not have a formal 60-day grace period before dissolution procedures begin.
+Dissolution often occurs about 60 days after a missed deadline.

 The Annual Report License Tax is submitted with the Wyoming Annual Report.
 Annual Reports are due on the first day of the anniversary month of registration—for example, if you registered on June 15, your annual report is due by June 1 each year.